Sheriff's Office Command Staff

 Steve Frazer joined the Ramsey County Sheriff's Office in 2017 with twenty-seven years of law enforcement experience.
 He began his career with the Roseville Police Department as a Reserve Police Officer and Police Officer.
 Steve then moved to the Saint Paul Police Department where he held the ranks of Police Officer, Sergeant, Commander and Senior Commander.
 Steve was also the Saint Paul Police Department’s last sworn employee to hold the position of Human Resource Director.

 Steve has an extensive background in training police officers at the local, regional and national levels in leadership, defensive tactics, firearms instruction, domestic abuse investigation best practices and crowd management.

 Steve is a graduate of St. Mary’s University, the FBINA and FBI Hazardous Devices School in Huntsville, Alabama.

 Steve has been a county resident his entire life and currently lives in Saint Paul with his wife, Jacki, and one of their three children.
 The two older children are students in college.

-Joseph Q. Paget, Undersheriff - Detention Services
+Joseph Q. Paget, Undersheriff - Regional Special Services Division

 Joseph (Joe) Quinton Paget began his law enforcement career in 1988 as a police officer for the City of Arlington, Minnesota.
 Hired in 1989 by the Ramsey County Sheriff’s Office, he has worked in the Detention, Courts, and Patrol Divisions in a variety of leadership positions including Uniform Patrol, Traffic Unit, Water Patrol, Community Support Services and Civil Process.